-Your English- and German-speaking host, David Muller, born and raised in namibia, is a state-qualified, professional hunter with long experience.
-He is supported on location by the professional hunter Helgaard van der Vyver who can look back on over 15 years’ experience.
-Both understand brilliantly how to impart unforgettable and diverse hunting experiences.
+Your English- and German-speaking host, Helgaard van der Vyver, born and raised in Namibia, is a state-qualified, professional hunter with over 20 years’ experience.
+He understands brilliantly how to impart unforgettable and diverse hunting experiences.

 The hunt is run according to high hunting ethics and principles with support from very experienced native trackers.
 Shooting from the vehicle is not allowed.
 Mature, quality trophies are our goal so as to guarantee at the same time further sustainable development of our wildlife stock.
 The income generated from trophy hunting serves the purpose of preserving this nature reserve.

 You can find a report on our guest farm “Wildacker” in the Sporting Rifle Magazine:

 “The only way is Africa” – Sporting Rifle (PDF 6 MByte)

 Wildacker is situated in North-East Namibia between Grootfontein and Rundu.
 The landscape is savannah-like with amazing tree growth, by contrast with most other parts of Namibia.
 Very old sand dunes full of trees push through the farm area.
 This is why the soil is predominantly sandy.
 This guarantees an exciting and diversified hunting experience.